glotaran/pyglotaran/CONTRIBUTING.rst

 $git push
 $git push --tags

+.. warning:: Don't forget to change the minimum version of ``limfir-varpro`` if needed.

-Travis will then deploy to PyPI if tests pass.
+Travis and appveyor will then deploy to PyPI if tests pass.